 The Haddon Heights Library has many types of media for our patrons.

-The library has more than 85 magazines available.
-Click here for the list.
+The library has more than 80 magazines available.
 Newspapers available include: Barron’s, The Courier Post, The New York Times, The Philadelphia Inquirer, The Retrospect and The Wall Street Jounral.

-The library owns more than 200 CD audiobooks, including fiction, poetry, travel, language lessons and non-fiction titles.
+The library owns more than 250 CD audiobooks, including fiction, poetry, language lessons and non-fiction titles.
 The library’s collection includes both unabridged and abridged titles.
-There is also a rotating collection of over 100 unabridged titles that change every three months.
+There is also a rotating collection of over 350 unabridged titles that change every three months.

-Databases include full text of the New York Times (1857-present), the Philadelphia Inquirer (1981-present), EbscoHost (full text to thousands of magazines), Contemporary Authors and many more.
+Databases include EbscoHost (full text to thousands of magazines), Contemporary Authors, Novelist, Legal Information Resource Center, and many more.
 Some databases are licensed only for use in the Library.
 Others are available from your home or office computer.

 New Jersey Collection